emmanex0121/alx-system_engineering-devops/0x19-postmortem/README.md

 - Updated the ip address of the web server on the load balancer to correctly redirect incoming requests to this new server and not the old one.

 ## Corrective and preventive measures
-- Preventive Measures
+- **Preventive Measures**
 	- Always ensure that your ssh port is always open
- - Always ensure that ssh port of the server is never in use by another process Check that the ssh port is not blocked out of incoming transmission by firewall.
+	- Always ensure that ssh port of the server is never in use by another process
+	- Check that the ssh port is not blocked out of incoming transmission by firewall.
-Always check that there’s no hindrance to your server’s ssh port before logging off.
+	- Always check that there’s no hindrance to your server’s ssh port before logging off.

-Corrective Measures
+- **Corrective Measures**
-The only corrective measure is to reach out to the admin to help restore ssh connection on the server However in this case, the only corrective measure is to prevent that port from being unreachable, else a new web server will need to be configured.
+	- The only corrective measure is to reach out to the admin to help restore ssh connection on the server
+	- However in this case, the only corrective measure is to prevent that port from being unreachable, else a new web server will need to be configured.

+### Emmanuel NWachuku - [<emmax0121@gmail.com>]